Jolitomi/Biodiversity_Planner/docs/data_source_guide.md

 ---

-# 5. iNaturalist API *(Future Enhancement)*
+# 5. iNaturalist API

 ## Purpose

-The iNaturalist API will provide plant images for the application.
+The iNaturalist API provides plant images for the application.

-Future fields include:
+Fields added:
 - image_url
 - image_source

 ---

 ## Current Status

-Not yet integrated.
+Integrated.
+Photo URLs sourced via the iNaturalist taxa API, matched by scientific name, and merged into:

-Placeholder columns already exist in:
+- plants_master.csv
 - plants_app.csv

-This allows future image integration without changing the application structure.
+Coverage: 894 of 997 species (89.7%).
+Remaining gaps are mostly botanical varieties/subspecies not indexed at that granularity on iNaturalist.

 ---